-Major thought disorders: These disorders (eg, schizophrenia Schizophrenia Schizophrenia is characterized by psychosis (loss of contact with reality), hallucinations (false perceptions), delusions (false beliefs), disorganized speech and behavior, flattened affect... read more , bipolar disorder Bipolar Disorders Bipolar disorders are characterized by episodes of mania and depression, which may alternate, although many patients have a predominance of one or the other.
-Exact cause is unknown, but heredity... read more , or depressive disorder Specifiers Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
+Major thought disorders: These disorders (eg, schizophrenia Schizophrenia Schizophrenia is characterized by psychosis (loss of contact with reality), hallucinations (false perceptions), delusions (false beliefs), disorganized speech and behavior, flattened affect... read more , bipolar disorder Bipolar Disorders Bipolar disorders are characterized by alternating episodes of mania and depression, although many patients have a predominance of one or the other.
+Exact cause is unknown, but heredity, changes... read more , or depressive disorder Specifiers Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
 Exact cause is unknown... read more with psychotic features) typically have more severe manifestations and are accompanied by delusions and hallucinations.

 Differential diagnosis also includes the following:

-Paranoid personality disorder Paranoid Personality Disorder (PPD) Paranoid personality disorders is characterized by a pervasive pattern of unwarranted distrust and suspicion of others that involves interpreting their motives as malicious.
-Diagnosis is by... read more and schizoid personality disorder Schizoid Personality Disorder (ScPD) Schizoid personality disorder is characterized by a pervasive pattern of detachment from and general disinterest in social relationships and a limited range of emotions in interpersonal relationships... read more : Schizotypal personality disorder can be distinguished from paranoid and schizoid personality disorders because patients with these disorders do not have odd, disorganized thought and behavior.
+Paranoid personality disorder Paranoid Personality Disorder (PPD) Paranoid personality disorder is characterized by a pervasive pattern of unwarranted distrust and suspicion of others that involves interpreting their motives as malicious.
+Diagnosis is by clinical... read more and schizoid personality disorder Schizoid Personality Disorder (ScPD) Schizoid personality disorder is characterized by a pervasive pattern of detachment from and general disinterest in social relationships and a limited range of emotions in interpersonal relationships... read more : Schizotypal personality disorder can be distinguished from paranoid and schizoid personality disorders because patients with these disorders do not have odd, disorganized thought and behavior.